-The following rules for the selection and appointment of ODI umpires shall be followed as far as it is practicable to do so:
+The following rules for the selection and appointment of umpires shall be followed as far as it is practicable to do so:

 - 3.1.1 ICC shall establish an 'Elite Panel' of umpires who shall be contracted to the ICC. - 3.1.2 Each Full Member country shall nominate from its panel of first class umpires two umpires to an 'International Panel' and one umpire to a 'TV Panel'.
-(A third umpire may be nominated to the 'International Panel' with the written consent of the ICC). - 3.1.3 ICC will appoint one umpire to stand in each ODI.
-Such umpires shall not be from the same country as the participating
+(A third umpire may be nominated to the 'International Panel' with the written consent of the ICC).

-- teams and shall be selected from the 'Elite Panel' or the 'International Panel'. - 3.1.4 The Home Board shall appoint one umpire to stand in each ODI.
-Such umpire shall be selected from its umpires on the 'International Panel'. - 3.1.5 As long as possible before each ODI Match, ICC will advise the Home Board of the name of its appointee and the Home Board will advise the Manager of the touring team of both umpires' names. - 3.1.6 The Home Board shall appoint a third umpire for each ODI who shall act as the emergency umpire and officiate in regard to TV replays.
-Such appointment must be made from the 'International Panel' or the 'TV Panel'. - 3.1.7 The Home Board shall also appoint a fourth umpire for each ODI from its panel of first class umpires.
-The fourth umpire shall act as the emergency third umpire. - 3.1.8 Neither team will have a right of objection to an umpire's appointment. - 3.1.9 The umpires shall be present at the ground at least two hours before the scheduled start of play.
+- 3.1.3 The Home Board shall appoint both umpires to stand in each Twenty20 match.
+Such umpires shall be selected from the 'Elite Panel' or the 'International Panel'. - 3.1.4 The Home Board shall appoint a third umpire for each Twenty20 match who shall act as the emergency umpire and officiate in regard to TV replays.
+Such appointment must be made from the 'International Panel' or the 'TV Panel'. - 3.1.5 The Home Board shall also appoint a fourth umpire for each Twenty20 match from its panel of first class umpires.
+The fourth umpire shall act as the emergency third umpire. - 3.1.6 Neither team will have a right of objection to an umpire's appointment. - 3.1.7 The umpires shall be present at the ground at least two hours before the scheduled start of play.